-Description Some suggestions Likely causes: Increased volume of blood and pressure from the uterus Restricted blood circulation, which can cause fluid retention in the legs Distinctive features: varicose veins are primarily found on the legs, vulva, vagina, and anus You can Elevate your legs when possible Sleep on your left side Get regular exercise (see page 60) Avoid sitting or standing for long periods without moving Wear compression socks Varicose veins on the anus are called hemorrhoids.
+Likely causes: Increased volume of blood and pressure from the uterus Restricted blood circulation, which can cause fluid retention in the legs Distinctive features: varicose veins are primarily found on the legs, vulva, vagina, and anus You can: Elevate your legs when possible.
+Sleep on your left side.
+Get regular exercise (see page 60).
+Avoid sitting or standing for long periods without moving.
+Wear compression socks.
+Varicose veins on the anus are called hemorrhoids.
 Tips on treating them are presented on page 145.
+Description Some suggestions Increased volume of blood and pressure from the uterus Restricted blood circulation, which can cause fluid retention in the legs Distinctive features: varicose veins are primarily found on Elevate your legs when possible.
+Sleep on your left side.
+Get regular exercise (see page 60).
+Avoid sitting or standing for long periods without moving.
+Wear compression socks.
+Varicose veins on the anus are called hemorrhoids.
+Tips on

-Not feeling better?
-Talk to your health professional See a doctor right away if: You have swelling in one leg only The swelling is accompanied by intense, persistent pain The swelling spreads (legs, hands, and face)
+- Talk to your health professional.

+- See a doctor right away if:

+- You have swelling in one leg only.

+- The swelling is accompanied by intense, persistent pain.

+- The swelling spreads (legs, hands, and face).